kiwix/kiwix-js-pwa/README.md

 (see below).

 Installation on a Windows 10 PC involves sideloading with the PowerShell script.
-Download the full AppPackages/KiwixWebApp_0.x.x.x_Test/ folder to your PC.
+Download the full AppPackages/KiwixWebApp_0.x.x.x_Test/ folder to your PC (you can use https://minhaskamal.github.io/DownGit to do this).
 Turn on Developer mode (Settings / Update and security / For developers).
 Open the folder in File Explorer, Right-click the Add-AppDevPackage.ps1 inside the folder and choose to run with PowerShell.
 You may be prompted to install the developer's certificate.

 You will need a ZIM file to work with this app.
 For testing, you can download the Ray Charles ZIM file in the tests folder on this repository.
 You only need the wikipedia_en_ray_charles_2015-06.zim